chainer/chainer/docs/source/tutorial/train_loop.rst

 We will use the :class:`~chainer.iterators.SerialIterator` subclass of :class:`~chainer.dataset.Iterator` in this example.
-The :class:`~chainer.iterators.SerialIterator` can either return the examples in the same order that they appear in the dataset (that is, in sequetial order) or can shuffle the examples so that they are returned in a random order.
+The :class:`~chainer.iterators.SerialIterator` can either return the examples in the same order that they appear in the dataset (that is, in sequential order) or can shuffle the examples so that they are returned in a random order.

-An :class:`~chainer.dataset.Iterator` can return a new minibutch by calling its :meth:`~chainer.dataset.Iterator.next` method.
+An :class:`~chainer.dataset.Iterator` can return a new mini-batch by calling its :meth:`~chainer.dataset.Iterator.next` method.
 An :class:`~chainer.dataset.Iterator` also has properties to manage the training such as :attr:`~chainer.dataset.Iterator.epoch`: how many times we have gone